Katalyst99/Algo-in-C/README.md

 ## 60.Convert Sorted List to Binary Search:
 * The algorithm has many real-world applications.
 For example, in algorithm design and analysis the algo epitomizes the use of recursion and linked list manipulation to solve a specific problem.
 It exhibits important important concepts such as dividing a problem into smaller subproblems, tree construction, and maintaining balance.

+## 61.Flatten Binary Tree to Linked List:
+* This algorithm proves to be quite useful in real-world applications, especially those involving tree-based data structures.
+For example, By converting a binary tree into a linked list, the resulting structure requires less memory compared to the original tree.
+This can be beneficial in scenarios where memory efficiency is crucial, such as in embedded systems or environments with limited resources.